H. G. Wells' The War of the Worlds (Pendragon Pictures film): Production

-Production began in early September 2001, with plans to move into principal photography by October of that year, with a Halloween 2002 target release date.
-Businessweek reported that Hines abandoned this approach after the World Trade Center attacks.
+Production began in early September 2001, with plans to move into principal photography by October of that year, with a Halloween 2002 release date, but Hines abandoned this approach after the September 11 attacks.
 Two weeks later, with the support of Charles Keller, the director of the H. G. Wells Society, Hines began writing a new script with producer Goforth, while they were filming Pendragon's Chrome.
 The new direction taken would be to directly adapt the Wells novel, setting it in its original British setting and 1898 time period.

 In 2004, it was announced that principal photography had finished under the cover-title The Great Boer War.
-The producers planned to release the film on March 30, 2005, but that date came and went with no theatrical release.
-In North America it finally was released as a direct-to-DVD feature in June 2005.
-In a series of questions presented by audiences, Hines claimed that the film never saw a theatrical release due to exhibitors pulling out, either from being bullied by Paramount, or through fear of reprisal from the studio.

 The 2005 book, War of the Worlds: From Wells to Spielberg, devotes a chapter to the Pendragon film.
 It states that the budget was "...approximately $25 million..."